 - PHYL2245 Physiology of Cells

 - Contact hours

-- lectures: 2 hours per week; labs: 3 hours per week (for 5 weeks); tutorials: 2 hours per week (for 6 weeks) (alternating with lab classes)
+- lectures: 2 hours per week; labs: 3 hours per week (for 5 weeks); Practical Classes: 2 hours per week (for 6 weeks) (alternating with lab classes)

 Sherwood, L. Human Physiology: from Cells to Systems, 9th edn, Thomson 2009

 Students who have Rhoades and Tanner's Medical Physiology will find this text is suitable for some aspects of this unit but they may need to supplement their reading in some areas.
 Copies of Sherwood are on closed reserve in the Science Library.

 Alberts' Molecular Biology of the Cell provides useful supportive material in some areas.